-Present your raw data in one or more organized tables.
+Present your raw data in an organized table(s).
 You may use the data sheets provided in the laboratory manual.
 You are also welcome to format or organize your data in a logical way that is more useful to you and is able to be appropriately interpreted by your instructor.